Skip to main content

 Who determines the beginning and the end of a recession?

-The National Bureau of Economic Research (NBER) formally defines a recession as two consecutive quarters of negative economic growth.
+The National Bureau of Economic Research (NBER) defines a recession as “a significant decline in economic activity that is spread across the economy and that lasts more than a few months".
 Economists look to past indicators to determine when a recession starts by doing a deep dive into where the economy's been.
 The NBER determines a recession's end as the date where the economic downturn begins to go up and stays up.
 A recession can last for months.

 A recession is not the same as a depression, which can last for years.
 Once a recession passes, economic expansion begins again.
 Markets rise and consumer confidence picks up.
 Interest rates that may have fallen at the beginning of a recession may begin to increase as a new expansion period begins.